learn-co-curriculum/Box-Model/README.md

-We don't have to worry about this display discrepancy often nowadays (although if you ever see IE-specific values in older CSS, you'll know that this is why!), but some would aruge that IE's approach to the box model made more sense.
+We don't have to worry about this display discrepancy often nowadays (although if you ever see IE-specific values in older CSS, you'll know that this is why!), but some would argue that IE's approach to the box model made more sense.
 We can now replicate it with the `box-sizing` property.

 The `content-box` value instructs the element to use the default box model,